Documentary: In the Wake of RememberingShort Film 19:11UK 2024

 Click here for more information

-Short Film 12:51Documentary: For a Brief MomentUK, 2023
+Documentary: For a Brief MomentShort Film 12:51UK, 2023

 A bright apartment in London.
-Abby Cheng moves through the quiet rhythms of her daily life—working from home, reheating takeout, taking solitary walks.
+Abby Cheng moves through the quiet rhythms of her daily life working from home, reheating takeout, taking solitary walks.
 Beneath the mundanity, uncertainty lingers.
 Her visa status, fragile and temporary, turns routine tasks into reminders of displacement.
 In the stillness of her rented flat, in the silence between calls, her thoughts drift to Taiwan.
 A place both near and distant, a question unanswered.

 Direction